TobiasPSP/doneland_sources/Tools/Internet/README.md

 When you look closely, the download wasn't even successful: one picture did not download and caused a timeout error: `ERR_QUIC_PROTOCOL_ERROR`.

-Obviously, here is something seriously amiss.
+Obviously, here is something seriously amiss: my *ISP* has routed my packets to the correct *CDN*, but has obviously targeted the *wrong* *CDN edge server*.

+The *IP addresses* of the *edge servers* (the entry points to the *CDN*) are *dynamic* and can change frequently, primarily due to security and infrastructure reasons.
+I may be off, but apparently the *ISP* is not using the correct target *IP addresses* based on my location.
+We'll come back to this in a moment.

+Aside from the *why* and *how*, the website **is definitely impaired**, and the **reason is bad routing**.

 ### Border Gateway Protocol
 *Routing* is complex and consists of many parts.
 Your *ISP* is responsible for the *Border Gateway Protocol* (*BGP*).
 It is used to exchange routing information between large networks, or "autonomous systems" (AS), such as *ISPs* (*Internet Service Providers*), big players (such as *AWS*), and most importantly *CDNs* (like *Cloudflare*).

-Apparently, for many years now, some *ISPs* like the *Deutsche Telekom* in *Germany*, seem to have bad *Peering Agreements*: *ISPs* enter into peering agreements with each other to exchange traffic.
-If the ISP has poor peering relationships or high costs for certain routes, they might route traffic through less optimal paths to avoid costs, severely impacting speed.
+Apparently, for many years now, some *ISPs* like the *Deutsche Telekom* in *Germany*, seem to have bad *Peering Agreements* (or do not update their information in a timely way): *ISPs* enter into peering agreements with each other to exchange traffic.
+If the ISP has poor peering relationships or high costs for certain routes, they might route traffic through less optimal or **outdated** paths, severely impacting speed.

 There are [plenty of discussions in German forums](https://telekomhilft.telekom.de/t5/Festnetz-Internet/Unglaublich-schlechtes-Routing/td-p/6827554) illustrating the problem.